 Now that’s interesting; I had no idea.
-I also found the following paragraph fascinating – Note, Bill Belichick is a Wesleyan graduate, as is the recently fired Jets coach Eric Mangini.
+I also found the following paragraph fascinating – Note, Bill Belichick is a Wesleyan graduate.

 In the days before the invention of the forward pass, Wesleyan was a leader in the development of football as a college sport.
 For a little more than a decade, Wesleyan fielded teams that played against Yale, Michigan, and Harvard.
 However these much larger schools eventually were able to far outstrip Wesleyan, and one game, where Wesleyan lost 136 to 0 to Yale (still a record loss in the Northeast), proved that Wesleyan could no longer compete at that level.
 However, in their only meeting in history in 1883, Wesleyan beat Michigan 14-6.

 They should play again next year*… Wesleyan might have a shot again.
 (Actually, I used to go watch them while my girlfriend would dutifully study.
 They were no better than my high school team.)